honeybeeAPI/documentation/README.md

 ![oauth](images/oauth-switch.png)

 When pushing this switch you will be asked for a scope.
 In this platform we only use one scope ('all').
 After selecting the scope you will be directed to the login and consent page.
 The login credentials are provided through the sandbox rest service - GET/account.
-Be sure to note them down, or switch pages to enter the username and paasword on the login screen.
+Be sure to note them down, or switch pages to enter the username and password on the login screen.
 After a succesfull login you will return to the documentation page, and the switch should be turned on :

 ![oauth](images/oauth-switch-on.png)